revel/modules/template-engine/ace/README.md

 # Ace
  The [ACE](https://github.com/yosssi/ace) Templating Plugin

+- Ace files must be identified by using a `shebang` on the first line (preferred method) or changing the file extension to home.ace.html.
+ By default the operation of revel assumes just a `.html` extension for controller responses so it would make more sense to use the shebang
+- Ace templates can be set to be case sensitive by setting `ace.tempate=case`, default is not case sensitive.
+If case sensitivity is off internal imports must be done using lower case
+- All function registered in `revel.TemplateFuncs` are available for use inside the ace framework

+##### Details
 Ace is a little different of a templating system, its output is a standard go template but there is no concept of template sets, instead you build a composite template using